MicrosoftDocs/fabric-docs/docs/data-factory/monitor-pipeline-runs.md

 8. To find additional information on your pipeline runs **Input** and **Output**, select the input or output links to the right of the relevant row in the Activity Runs.

 9. You can select **Update pipeline** to make changes to your pipeline from this screen.
-This selection will take you back in the pipeline canvas.
+This selection takes you back to the pipeline canvas.

 10. You can also **Rerun** your data pipeline.
 You can choose to rerun the entire pipeline or only rerun the pipeline from the failed activity.